MJ: Well, hello, Michelle! Can you believe we’re back again in just two weeks? I hope you’ve had time to come up with a new joke.

 MICHELLE: I failed to say this the first time you mentioned the art, but I absolutely agree.
 There’s a certain retro, Moto Hagio-ish quality to it that’s very appealing.

-MELINDA: Yes, it’s sort of Heart of Thomas meets Bride of the Water God, art wise—detailed and ornate, but also flowing, always in motion, like Ran’s personality.
+MJ: Yes, it’s sort of Heart of Thomas meets Bride of the Water God, art wise—detailed and ornate, but also flowing, always in motion, like Ran’s personality.
 I’m definitely looking forward to more!

-Melinda is running another Off the Shelf giveaway!
+MJ is running another Off the Shelf giveaway!
 Comment to this post or on Twitter with the answer to the question, “Are you a Doumeki or a Watanuki?” and enter to win volume one of Ran and the Gray World!
 Continental US only, we’re so sorry!